Agrostemma githago: Distribution

 It is now present in many parts of the temperate world as an alien species, probably introduced with imported European wheat.
 It is known to occur throughout much of the United States and parts of Canada, parts of Australia and New Zealand.

 In parts of Europe, intensive mechanized farming has put the plant at risk and it is now uncommon or locally distributed.
 This is partly due to changing patterns of agriculture with most wheat now sown in the autumn as winter wheat and then harvested before any corn cockle would have flowered or set seed.
 The main reason, however, is that the cereal seed is better cleaned.
 The plant was believed to be completely extirpated in the United Kingdom until 2014, when a single specimen was found growing in Sunderland by an assistant ranger of the National Trust.

 It can be found in fields, roadsides, railway lines, waste places, and other disturbed areas.

 Toxicity

-All parts of the plant are poisonous and contain githagin and agrostemmic acid.
+All parts of the plant are poisonous and contain githagin (ribosome-inactivating proteins) and saponins.
 It has been used in folk medicine despite the risk of fatal poisoning.

+Medicinal properties

+Recent research highlights the various biological activities of common corncockle, including its cytotoxic effects on cancer cells, protective properties against oxidative stress, inhibition of Leishmania major culture growth, suppression of protein synthesis, and its antiviral, anti-angiogenic, and cholesterol-lowering activities.